enkidevs/curriculum/Ruby/Fundamentals/numbers.md

 ---
 ## Practice

-Which will the result of the next operation?
+Which will be the result of the next operation?

 `37 / 2.9.to_i`